f3d-app/f3d/doc/dev/15-DOCUMENTATION_STYLE.md

 > See the [command-line options reference](../user/03-OPTIONS.md).

-Before submitting a documentation change, check that relative links and anchors resolve.
-This matters especially when renumbering files or headings under `doc/dev`, `doc/user`, and `doc/libf3d`.
+The website CI checks that relative links and anchors resolve, so broken links are caught automatically.
+It still helps to verify them yourself when renumbering files or headings under `doc/dev`, `doc/user`, and `doc/libf3d`.

 ## Images and comparisons